Skip to main content

 Flancati

-Fried pastry ribbons dusted with powdered sugar.
-Traditional carnival treat, especially popular during Kurentovanje festival.
+Fried ribbons of pastry dusted with powdered sugar.
+They are a carnival treat, eaten especially around the Kurentovanje festival.

 vegetarianContains: WheatContains: Eggs